 2 The width of gangway required between blocks of seats depends on the total number of seats and their layout.
 The minimum gangway required is 1.1 metres.
-A minimum gap (seat way) of 300mm must be provided between the back of one seat and the front of the seat immediately behind.
+A minimum gap of 300mm must be provided between the back of one seat and the front of the seat immediately behind (seat way).

-3 The maximum number of seats allowed in a row is:
+3 The number of seats allowed in a row is:

-- 7 seats where there is a gangway at one end only.
-Up to 12 seats are allowed if the seat way is increased as per the below table. - 14 seats where there is a gangway at each end.
-Up to 28 seats are allowed with a gangway at each end if the seat way is increased as per the below table.
+- Up to 7 seats where there is a gangway at one end only.
+Up to 12 seats are allowed if the seat way is increased as per the table below. - Up to 14 seats where there is a gangway at each end.
+Up to 28 seats are allowed with a gangway at each end if the seat way is increased as per the table below.